apache/flink/docs/deployment/resource-providers/standalone/docker.md

 The web interface is now available at [localhost:8081](http://localhost:8081).

-Submission of a job is now possible like this (assuming you have a local distribution of Flink available)
+Submission of a job is now possible like this (assuming you have a local distribution of Flink available):

 ```sh
 ./bin/flink run ./examples/streaming/TopSpeedWindowing.jar
 ```

-To shut down the cluster, either terminate (e.g. with CTRL-C) the JobManager and TaskManager processes, or use `docker ps` to identify and `docker stop` to terminate the containers.
+To shut down the cluster, either terminate (e.g. with `CTRL-C`) the JobManager and TaskManager processes, or use `docker ps` to identify and `docker stop` to terminate the containers.

 ## Deployment Modes